 Wrapping Up 🌯

-We hope you enjoyed reading the best WordPress podcasts here and as these podcasts grow, this article will too.
+We hope you enjoyed reading this list of the best WordPress podcasts here and, as these podcasts grow, this article will too.
 Stop back by later and catch some of the new ones.

 And if you’re looking for a podcast to help you grow your recurring revenue, the WPMRR WordPress podcast has your back!